When to Decommission Old Networking EquipmentRita Mailheau

 Here are some of the things you’ll want to consider when you’re planning to rid your network of old and outdated equipment.

 In a recent study by Dimension Data, researchers found that networks are getting younger.
-That means IT teams are becoming more proactive about keeping their network devices up-to-date.
+That means managed IT teams are becoming more proactive about keeping their network devices up-to-date.

 As you move from one end to the other of a high-performing network, you’ll see more and more new equipment.
 Any aging devices you encounter probably have an end-of-life strategy already in place.